SynicalMX/Unsigned/README.md

 A game dev should never have to always worry about exploiters.

+> Notice: Unsigned is in heavy development currently.
+It is unwise to use it for production.

 ## What is it?

 Unsigned is a module for ROBLOX development that skewers the RemoteEvents and RemoteFunctions so exploiters cannot interact with them.